 g.
 Ergonomics: The device is intended for use on a human leg only.
 The height, knee angle, and applied force will be adjustable to suit most, ideally all, patients.
+The design of this prototype will be based off of an anthropometrically idealized human 1.72 m tall and 70 kg in mass.

 h.
-Size: The device should be compact, possibly collapsible, and designed in such a manner that it may be unobtrusively stowed.
+Size: The device should be compact, collapsible, and designed in such a manner that it may be unobtrusively stowed.
+It will be designed to be adjustable around an average chair height of 48.26 cm (19 in).